ec-europa/joinup-dev/docs/agreement.md

 ### 2.3 Outbound License
 As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to license the Contribution under the terms of the following initial licences (including any right to adopt any future version of these licences):
-To the extend the Work includes software (source code or binaries):
+To the extent the Work includes software (source code or binaries):
 * The EUPL v1.1 or later
-To the extend the Work includes Media:
+To the extent the Work includes Media:
 * The ISA Open Metadata Licence v1.1 or later
   Without prejudice to the former conditions - and for the exclusive purpose of ensuring copyleft compatibility, We may licence the Contribution under any licences which are approved by the Open Source Initiative, or the Free Software Foundation, or Creative Commons or equivalent nonproprietary licences published by the European Commission on or after the Effective Date, including both permissive and copyleft licences, whether or not such licences are subsequently disapproved by relevant organisations (including any right to adopt any future version of these licences).